t-fukiage/arxiv-recommender-v1/README.md

 Personalized arXiv recommendation tool based on your BibTeX library, powered by Google Gemini.

 This command-line tool generates recommendations for new arXiv papers based on the abstracts and titles in your existing BibTeX library.
-It leverages the Google Gemini API for high-quality text embeddings and optional re-ranking and cluster labeling.
+It leverages the Google Gemini API for high-quality text embeddings and optional cluster labeling.

 ## Quick Start